GNXClone/R230-BCM-Spoofer/README.md

 # Spoof a healthy BCM/BNS on the R230 CAN-B bus to extinguish the red battery warning from the instrument panel.

 Note: This is a work in progress.
-Currently the battery warning will re-appear spontaneously for a couple seconds.
+Currently the battery warning may re-appear spontaneously for a couple seconds.
 Still figuring out the required CAN message flow.

 ## Boards